odoe/learn-dojo/posts/dojo-widget-middleware.md

 ## Application Store

-There are a number of ways you could work [stores](https://dojo.io/learn/stores/introduction) in Dojo.
+There are a number of ways you could work with [stores](https://dojo.io/learn/stores/introduction) in Dojo.
 You could use [containers](https://learn-dojo.com/dojo-containers) or a [provider](https://github.com/dojo/framework/tree/master/src/stores#advanced). _Or_, you could use a [store](https://dojo.io/learn/stores/introduction#store-middleware) middleware!

-We can create a `store` middleware to hold a list of users.
+We can create a `store` middleware that will hold a list of users.

 ```ts
 // src/middleware/store.ts